Am I donating just one hour? Or, how many sessions am I required to donate as a Give an Hour provider?

 - A patient’s safety is always of primary importance.
 We encourage all providers to use their clinical judgment to determine the need for hospitalization — and follow their usual procedures in these circumstances.

-No, we do not pre-screen clients nor do we match every client directly with a provider.
+Generally, we do not pre-screen clients nor do we match every client directly with a provider.
 Most clients locate and contact providers directly using our website search engine.

 A client has recently missed an appointment OR cancelled at the last minute.
 Can I charge him/her for the session?